LS-category and topological complexity of Milnor manifolds and corresponding generalized projective product spaces: Introduction

 \section{Introduction}

 Farber \cite{FarberTC} introduced the notion of topological complexity to study the robot motion planning problem from a topological perspective.
 For a topological space $X$, this numerical homotopy invariant is denoted as $\TC(X)$.
-Let $X$ be a path connected space and $PX$ be the space of all paths in $X$ equipped with the compact open topology.
+Let $X$ be a path connected space and $PX$ be the space of all paths in $X$ equipped with a compact open topology.
 Let $\gamma:[0,1]\to X$ be any path in $X$.
 Then there is a fibration $\pi : PX \to X\times X$ defined by $\pi(\gamma)=(\gamma(0),\gamma(1))$.
-The \emph{topological complexity} of $X$ is the smallest $k$ such that $X\times X$ admits an open cover $U_1, \dots, U_k$ such that there exist continuous sections of $\pi$ on $U_{i}$ for $1\leq i \leq k$.
+The \emph{topological complexity} of $X$ is the smallest $k$ such that $X\times X$ admit an open cover $U_1, \dots, U_k$ such that there exist continuous sections of $\pi$ on $U_{i}$ for $1\leq i \leq k$.
 In general, determining the exact value of $\TC(X)$ is a hard problem.
 Since Farber first introduced this invariant in $2003$, numerous methods have been created to determine bounds on $\TC(X)$, and the precise value of this invariant has been calculated for many spaces.
-This invariant is closely related to the well known invariant the \emph{Lusternik-Schnirelmann category} (\emph{LS-category}).
+This invariant is closely related to the well known invariant, the \emph{Lusternik-Schnirelmann category} (\emph{LS-category}).
 For a path connected space $X$, the LS-category of $X$ is denoted as $\mathrm{cat}(X)$.
 The $\mathrm{cat}(X)$ is the smallest integer $r$ such that $X$ can be covered by $r$ open subsets $V_1, \dots, V_r$ with inclusion $V_i\xhookrightarrow{} X$ is null-homotopic for $1\leq i\leq r$.

-In this paper, we are interested in computing these invariants for Milnor manifolds.
+In this paper, we study these invariants for Milnor manifolds.
 In \cite{Milnor}, Milnor introduced the class of submanifolds of the products of real and complex projective spaces to define generators for the unoriented cobordism algebra.
 Let $r$ and $s$ be integers such that $0\leq s\leq r$.
 A real Milnor manifold, denoted by $\mathbb{R}H_{r,s}$, is the submanifold of the product $\mathbb{R}P^r \times \mathbb{R}P^s$ of real projective spaces defined as follows:

 The real Milnor manifold $\mathbb{R}H_{r,s}$ is an $(s+r-1)$-dimensional closed, smooth manifold.
 Observe that, we have the following fiber bundle